rehierl/node-tree-outliner/2-tree-of-nodes/2-0-tree-traversal.md

 end
 ```

-In order to create the outline for a document, an algorithm needs to execute
+In order to create an outline for a document, an algorithm needs to execute
-certain operations depending on which node is being visited.
+certain operations depending on which node is being entered or exited.

+Note that, because of the `onEnter()` and `onExit()` calls, the outline
+algorithm can be understood to be an event-driven process.

-When a node is entered, an algorithm has to:
+When a node is entered, an algorithm might have to:

 * end outer sections
 * associate the node being entered with a section
 * suspend outer sections
 * create and initialize a new inner section

-When a node is exited, an algorithm has to:
+When a node is exited, an algorithm might have to:

 * end inner sections
 * reactivate a suspended outer section, or
 * create and initialize a new outer section

-Which of these operations need to be executed must be defined for each node type.
+Which operations need to be executed while an event is being executed, must
+be defined for each type of node.